lmk123/angularjs-requirejs-rjs-md5/README.md

 # angularjs-requirejs-rjs-md5

-A sample/template project for [angularjs](https://angularjs.org/).
+A boilerplate for [angularjs](https://angularjs.org/).
 It use [requirejs](http://requirejs.org/) to lazyload controllers, filters, directives...and so on, then compress them and use [r.js](https://github.com/jrburke/r.js/) to suitable combine these files as modules, finally use [gulp-rev-all](https://github.com/smysnk/gulp-rev-all) to rename these files to a md5 filename.

 All of these operations only need one command: `gulp`.